 The Lagoon 410 was one of the French manufacturer’s most successful 2nd Generation models, along with the L380.
 This boat remains very popular on the second hand market.

 The 410 replaced the 1st generation 42 in 1997 and was the first in the new series of designs after Lagoon was bought by Beneteau.
 This is where they started to veer towards comfort over performance, but these early models still had punchy Sail Area to Displacement ratios (SA/D) and were sturdily built.
+The world has moved on considerably of course, with yachts like the Bali Catspace competing in this market segment, but the 410 has stood the test of time.
+It remains an excellent 2nd hand option in this size range.

 Compared to the sportier Lagoon 42, VPLP designed this boat with more space inside and put the saloon on a level with the cockpit (pretty innovative at the time).
 The keels were made fuller, with more volume on the ends of the hulls to reduce pitching.
+It’s no exaggeration to say that this boat has inspired many later designs though.
+Read our Leopard 42 review for an example.

 Photo credit: Nicolas Claris, Insta @jessicaandryanadventures, @sailingfamily_troppo

 The 410 was built wider to increase lateral stability, safety and volume.
 They reduced the size of the main and increased the size of the jib with the same overall sail area.
+This is no performance cat (read our O-Yachts Class 4 review if that is what you are after), but it does what it set out to do very well.

-Now a classic catamaran.
+The 410 is now a classic catamaran.

 - If you keep her light, she performs very well for a cruising catamaran.